ExcursionClub/ExCSystem/README.md

 Enter whatever you like, ie admin

-The server is now set up, as if this was the first time ever running the project.
+The server is now set up, and ready to run as if this was the first time ever running the project.

 NOTE: Neither the database, nor anything in the migrations directory should ever be pushed to the git repo.
 The migrations directory on the